Term Insurance Coverage For Specific Period

 The total amount you get is your human life value.
 In order to replace the financial value you bring into the family, your coverage must be equivalent to your HLV.

-DIME is another popular method to calculate the suitable coverage for your Term Life Insurance.
+DIME is another popular method for calculating the suitable coverage for your term life insurance.
 As the name suggests, the method considers four fundamental financial needs: debt repayment, income replacement, mortgage protection, and education funding.
 To calculate the required coverage using the DIME method, follow these steps.

 • Calculate the total amount needed for debt repayment and immediate expenses.